daviddcs/nsst/Docs/log.md

 # LOG
 ## Manual entries don't expect to much.

+#### 070629ZJUN2019
+Updated ATO legend with VADMIN, supporting yardstick, prf codes, datalink, and IFF codes.
+Added Sentry 11, 176th vACS E-3, can be spawned and currently has two sets of locations where it patrols moveable by f10 radios.
+--
+Known issues with v47
+A10 presets
+Airboss menu failure.
+Moose radio menu apperance.

 #### 061712ZJUN2019
 Bug fixes, and changes.
 Known issues with A10 presets at Minhad.